j3ffyang/journal/src/data/blog/tech/250909_designPhilosophy.md

   - tech
   - technology
   - linux
 description: My whole design philosophy for IT, from the beginning to the future, boils down to just two things: standardization and automation.
 The secret sauce is how we define the standard "unit" of computing power.
-The smaller and more precise that unit becomes, the more we can automate, and the more powerful everything gets.
 featured: true
 ---